MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough.md

 title: Walktrough Overview

 # Walkthrough Hyper-V on Windows 10
 These topics will help your get acquainted with Hyper-V on Windows 10.
-We will walk you through all of the steps needed to get a computer up and running with Hyper-V and check out some of the new features and old favorites.
+We'll walk you through all of the steps needed to get a computer up and running with Hyper-V and check out some of the new features and old favorites.

 [Step 1: Make sure your machine is compatible](walkthrough_compatibility.md)